ANSC/FSHN 492 WI

 ACADEMIC HONESTY:

 Students are expected to abide by the Student Conduct Code .
 All work produced for a grade, including drafts, must be the student's own original work.
-If there is any evidence of plagiarism, the student will receive a grade of zero (0) for that assignment.
-The student will be required to replace the failed assignment with original work according to a schedule set by the instructor; failure to do so will result in a grade of “F” for the course.
+If there is any evidence of plagiarism, the student’s final grade will be reduced by 10%.
+The student will be required to replace the failed assignment with original work according to a schedule set by the instructor; failure to do so will result in a grade of F for the course.

 PROTOCOL FOR ARRANGING FIELD PLACEMENT: